Solar Eclipse 2026

 Optics need solar filters

-Never point binoculars, a camera or a telescope at the Sun without a dedicated solar filter on thefront of the instrument.
-Smart telescopes with certified solar filters (such as Unistellar’s Smart Solar Filter) track the Sun safely without you ever looking through an eyepiece.
+Never point binoculars, a camera or a telescope at the Sun without a dedicated solar filter on the front of the instrument.
+Smart telescopes with a front solar filter (such as UNISTELLAR’s Smart Solar Filter) track the Sun automatically and show it on a screen, with no direct optical path to your eye.

 Totality is the exception